avaframe/AvaFrame/docs/moduleCom2AB.rst

 * Find the 10° point from (s,z).
 * Calculate :math:`\beta`.
-* Calculate the :math:`\alpha_j` angles using the adequate standard of small avalanche parameter set.
+* Calculate the :math:`\alpha_j` angles using the adequate standard or small avalanche parameter set.

 Post-processing:

 * Plot and save results.

-Optional configuring parameters:
+Optional configuration parameters:
 -------
 * distance: re-sampling distance.
 The given avalanche path is re-sampled with a 10m (default) step.
-* smallAva: is True or False (default) depending on if you want to apply the :math:`(k_1, k_2, k_3, k_4, SD)` set of small avalanches or standard avalanche
+* smallAva: is True or False (default) depending on if you want to apply the :math:`(k_1, k_2, k_3, k_4, SD)` set of small avalanches or standard avalanches
 * customParam: enables to choose custom :math:`(k_1, k_2, k_3, k_4, SD)``. customParam = None as default.
 Otherwise customParam has to be declared as a python dictionary:

 customParam = {}